jiridudekusy/uucloud-cli/README.md

 This tool allows to execute various operations on uuCloud using CLI.

-# How to install ?
+# How to install and update ?

-`npm install --registry "https://repo.plus4u.net/repository/npm/" -g uucloud-cli`
+`npm install --registry "https://repo.plus4u.net/repository/npm/" -g uucloud-cli@latest`

 # How to use ?

+- `uucloud --help`
-`uucloud --help`
+- `uucloud use --help`
-`uucloud ps --help`
+- `uucloud ps --help`
-`uucloud logs --help`
+- `uucloud logs --help`

 # How to develop ?